In the darkness, my feet found their way to the ground,

 I underestimated how secure my hand was in yours,

-Now that I’m flailing for a handhold and am greeted with unforgiving cold air, as I
+now that I’m flailing for a handhold and am greeted with unforgiving cold air,

 You built my hopes and desperations around you,